delaiglesialab/DigitalRhythmsProject/README.md

-Everyday, as we go about out lives, between sending work mails and using our phones for lots of things, we leave tons of digital footprints, probably more than we've left on the beach lately, due to the stay at home orders!

-Our project tries to use these digital footprints to study rhythms in human activity.
-Our studies into human activity helps us towards our goal of understanding human sleep and natural rhythms, and to help people make more informed decisions about their habits and lead healthier lives.

-A particular focus of our current study is the effect COVID-19 had on our work rhythms.
-We believe that the stay at home orders forced people into a peculiar situation, and we wanted to study it's impact as we were drawn away from the social convention of the 9to5 work life.
+Our current study focuses on the effect COVID-19 had on our work rhythms.
+We believe that the stay at home orders forced people into a peculiar situation, drawn away from the social convention of the 9to5 work life and we wanted to study the nature of its impact.
+We believe that the digital footprints we leave when sending emails for work and using various apps on our phones give us a good way of studying these changes.

-Please consider taking the time out to help us.
+Please consider taking the time out to help us by following the steps below and sharing your data towards this cause.

-As a little treat for your efforts, we also offer an online tool to visualize your own data in beautiful and informative graphs, scroll further for details!
+As a little thank you for your efforts, we also offer an online tool to visualize your own data in beautiful and informative graphs, linked at the end of the process.

 ## How to help (with your data)